 When you see a pattern emerging (a new customer segment buying for reasons you did not anticipate, a previously reliable motivator losing its pull) update your personas to reflect it.
 A persona library that evolves with your business is a genuine strategic asset.
 One that sits untouched in a shared drive is a relic.

 The brands that win in loyalty are not always the ones with the biggest budgets or the most sophisticated technology.
-They are the ones that understand their customers most clearly and build every element of their programme around that understanding.
+They are the ones that understand their customers most clearly and build every element of their program around that understanding.